syedmwgilani/Habbit-Tracker/README.md

    - [Documentation](https://reactrouter.com/web/guides/quick-start)
 7. Figure out if there is a way to route github pages when on a inner route page.
 	- Check out this [issue]. (/Users/syedgilani/Documents/react-demo-app)
+8. On Habits.js page if activeHabitTemp is null, then add button to the page to "Create a Habit".
+	- Also add message, "No Habits Today!".
+9. Navigate back and forth in the Habits.js page.
+10. Create History.js page.
+11. Make sure Daily Occurrence is greater then 0 in HabitTemplate.js.
+Or else you get an Infinity percent in the Habit.js.

 1. Rewording: Apps.js Habit Tracker,
 			  Habit.js  Todays Habits, Let's see what are on the habits for today.